Spectral Augmentation for Self-Supervised Learning on Graphs

 \section{Related Works}

 \textbf{Graph Contrastive Learning (GCL)} leverages the InfoMax principle~\citep{hjelm2018learning} to maximize the correspondence between related objects on the graph such that invariant property across objects is captured.
 Depending on how the positive objects are defined, one line of work treats different parts of a graph as positive pairs, while constructing negative examples from a corrupted graph~\citep{hu2020pretraining, jiao2020sub, velickovic2018deep, peng2020graph, sun2019infograph}.
 In such works, contrastive pairs are defined as nodes~\citep{velickovic2018deep} or substructures~\citep{sun2019infograph} v.s. the entire graph, and the input graph v.s. reconstructed graph~\citep{peng2020graph}.
-The other line of works exploit \textit{graph augmentation} to generate multiple views, which enable more flexible contrastive pairs~\citep{thakoor2021bootstrapped, bielak2021graph, you2020graph, hassani2020contrastive, qiu2020gcc, suresh2021adversarial, you2021graph, feng2022adversarial}.
-By generating augmented views, the GNN model is encouraged to encode crucial graph information that is invariant to different views.
-While both topology and feature augmentations are explored in prior GCL works, we focus on the former.
+The other line of works exploit \textit{graph augmentation} to generate multiple views, which enable more flexible contrastive pairs~\citep{thakoor2021bootstrapped, bielak2021graph, suresh2021adversarial, you2021graph, feng2022adversarial, ding2022data}.
+By generating augmented views, the GNN model is encouraged to encode crucial graph information invariant to different views.
+In this work, we focus on topology augmentation.
 As a parallel effort in self-supervised learning, augmentation-free techniques~\citep{lee2022augmentation, wang2022augmentation} avoid augmentation but require special treatments (e.g., kNN search or clustering) to obtain positive and negative pairs, which is out scope of this work.